WHO calls for moratorium on COVID-19 vaccine booster doses | Health

 WHO calls for moratorium on COVID-19 vaccine booster doses

+High-income countries administered around 50 doses for every 100 people in May, and that number had since doubled, according to WHO.
+Low-income countries have only been able to administer 1.5 doses for every 100 people, due to lack of supply.
+"We need an urgent reversal, from the majority of vaccines going to high-income countries, to the majority going to low-income countries," said Tedros.

+Some countries have begun to use or started weighing on the need for booster doses.
+Germany said on Monday it will in September start to offer a booster shot to vulnerable people.
+The United Arab Emirates will also start providing a booster shot to all fully vaccinated people considered at high risk, three months after their second vaccine dose, and six months for others.

-Last week, Israeli President Isaac Herzog received a third shot of coronavirus vaccine, kicking off a campaign to give booster doses to people aged over 60 as part of efforts to slow the spread of the highly contagious Delta variant in the country.
+Last week, Israeli President Isaac Herzog received a third shot of coronavirus vaccine, kicking off a campaign to give booster doses to people aged over 60 in the country.
 The United States in July signed a deal with Pfizer Inc and German partner BioNTech to buy 200 million additional doses of their COVID-19 vaccines to help with pediatric vaccination as well as possible booster shots.

-"We need instead to focus on those people who are most vulnerable, most at risk of severe disease and death, to get their first and second doses," Katherine O'Brien, director, immunization vaccines and biologicals at the WHO, told reporters.
+U.S. health regulators are still assessing the need for a booster dose.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)